Follow us on social

 The full power of the book emerges in the way Harp personalizes the cost of these tactics to the men who perform them.
 There is a physical cost measured in the impact on their bodies and the routine use of performance enhancing drugs to facilitate the high-intensity, nonstop cycle of violent raids on deployments and the intensive training in peacetime.

 There is also a psychic and moral cost in the act of killing.
 This is often illuminated through interviews with women connected to these soldiers.
-Indeed, women emerge in the book as a kind of horrified chorus of normalcy, as the mothers, sisters, wives, and girlfriends of Special Forces operators testify to the emotional changes that have occurred in their men over the years.
+Indeed, women emerge in the book as a kind of horrified chorus of normalcy, as the mothers, sisters, wives, and girlfriends of Special Operations forces testify to the emotional changes that have occurred in their men over the years.
 Gruesome details are scattered through the book, such as when the sister of one of Lavigne’s friends asks him why his dog has no teeth:

 “Lavigne told her that its titanium dentures had been surgically removed upon retirement because the dog had been trained to attack and had grown accustomed to feeding on the flesh of people killed in special operations raids, including being allowed, ‘as a ‘treat',’ to eat human brains.”